devopsbob/Curriculum-Vitae-Resume/docs/index.md

 **Applications Specialist** : [HBM](https://www.hbkworld.com/en/products/software/durability/ncode-automation-data-storage-and-automated-reporting) (formerly nCode International) : __February 2005-August 2013__

-Mentored and maintained new and existing customer installations and third-party associated products through multiple version upgrades of the ICE-flow Library and nCode Automation product.
+nCode Automation is a data management interface application used to perform fatigue engineering analysis for testig design of durability and quality.
+The application framework is based on a mixed implementation of Java Enterprise Edition infrastructure and workbench coupled with a C++ application server performing file manipulation and statistical computation against a range of data acquisition unit, time-series datasets.
+RPC data formats taken from test harness hardware are archived, manipulated, and managed across projects and roles implemented at a given client.

 Enterprise integration architect specializing in deployment and product packaging.
 Acted to secure applications deployments via Secure Socket Layer configuration and software enhancements which enable nCode Automation software hardening through Single-Sign-On (SSO), HTTPS, FTPS, smart card and AD/LDAPS customer site integrations.

-The nCode Automation product provides web-based advanced statistical analysis of finite elements within the nCode brand suite.
-The signal processing capabilities provide condition-based maintenance and engineering tests for design of durability and quality.
+Mentored and maintained new and existing customer installations and third-party associated products through multiple version upgrades of the ICE-flow Library and nCode Automation product.

 Responsibilities: